rdlauer/articles/blues/starnote-sms/starnote-sms.md

 1. There are no monthly minimum costs or per-device fees.
 1. Starnote ships with 18KB of prepaid data for $49 (including hardware + data).
-1. Additional data beyond 18KB is $0.75/KB.
+1. Beyond 18KB additional data is $0.75/KB.

-Keeping in mind that payloads you send with Starnote will end up in the 50-256 byte range, that means those initial 18KBs of data can last quite some time.
+Keeping in mind that payloads you send with Starnote will end up in the 50-256 byte range, that means those initial 18KBs of data should last quite some time.

 For some perspective on satellite connectivity costs, here's what you will pay with some competitors: